Vispyr/vispyr-cli/README.md

 Optional:
 The values associated with `VISPYR_DOMAIN` and `VISPYR_EMAIL` are used for Certbot.
 If not provided, then the CLI will default to a self-signed certificate, which will then prompt the browser to warn the user every time the dashboard is loaded.
 The domain should follow the structure `domainname.com` and the email can be any valid email, such as `myemail@gmail.com`.

-Now navigate to the CLI's root directory and run
+Now navigate to the CLI's root directory and run:

 ```
 npm install